plone/volto/docs/source/blocks/block-style-wrapper.md

 ```

 This will add a new fieldset `Styling` to your block schema settings.
+By default, this fieldset has two fields.
-By default, only a `backgroundColor` property is set, configured by `defaultSchema` in `src/components/manage/Blocks/Block/StylesSchema.jsx`.
+A `backgroundColor` field, and the `align` field, both configured by `defaultSchema` in `src/components/manage/Blocks/Block/StylesSchema.jsx`.

 ## Extending the default styling field